-MassDEP occasionally monitors the basin and references to their reports may be found as resource materials.
+MassDEP occasionally monitors the basin.
+Reports by both DEP and MRWC may be found in resource materials.
 MRWC studies:

 MRWC releases 2014 Bacteria Sampling Report.
 We are pleased to share our 2014 Report with the watershed community.
 We sampled 9 sites and in general the river continues to present itself as a great place to explore.
 Other MRWC reports can be found on our “Resource” page under – About the Watershed.

 Bacteria .
 In 2011, MRWC instituted a bacteria monitoring program at select locations on the Millers and Otter Rivers.
 Due to a lack of existing data, the need for this was quite clear, particularly since MRWC was embarking on a new Blue Trails program to promote recreation and stewardship.
 Nine volunteers came forward and helped make the start of this program a success.
 All volunteers received training in proper sampling techniques, and bi-weekly sampling began on June 14, 2011 and ran through September 6.
 In all we conducted seven sampling events at nine sampling sites on the Millers and Otter Rivers.

 Volunteers also noted temperature and other site conditions observed during the sampling events.
 Weather conditions within 48 hours of sampling events were recorded to measure the effects of stormwater runoff.